-Are you thinking about financing your new home?
+Are you thinking of financing a new home?
 Weichert, Realtors - Villar and Company can help.

-For a lot of people, applying for the loan can be one of the more distressing elements of buying a home, but it doesn't have to be.
+For a lot of people, applying for a loan can be one of the more exasperating elements of buying a home, but it doesn't have to be.

-Being familiar with many mortgage lenders in the Prairieville area has helped me understand a few things that can make the process of applying for a loan a snap.
+I have a close relationship with several mortgage lenders in Prairieville, and they've helped me recognize some things that make the process of applying for a loan pretty simple.

-1 – Make a list of questions regarding your loan program
+1 – Organize a list of questions about your loan program

-Make sure you bring a list of questions with you if you find that you don't fully comprehend the ins and outs of the various loan programs.
+Make sure you bring a list of questions if you find that you do not perfectly realize the pros and cons of all the different programs.

-When you lock in the interest rate, a lender is sure to commit to the mortgage interest rates for the loan – often at the time the loan application is received.
+When you lock in the interest rate, a lender is sure to commit to the mortgage interest rates for the loan – normally at the time the loan application is received.

-By floating the rate, you can lock the rate at any time between the day you apply for your loan and the issuing of closing documents.
-Those who decide to float conclude that interest rates will drop in the near future.
+By floating the rate, you can lock the rate at any time between the day you apply for the loan and the issuing of closing documents.
+Those who prefer to float think that interest rates will plunge in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to decrease your rate
+3 – Decide if you want to pay additional points to decrease your interest rate

-If you decide to pay additional points to lower the interest rate of your loan.
+Typically you can elect to pay additional points to lower the rate of your loan.
 Each point is 1 percent of the loan and is payable in cash at closing.

-Acquiring a loan requires lots of paperwork, so you should spend some time getting your documentation together.
-Click here to get a list of common loan documentation.
+Acquiring a loan requires a lot of paperwork, so you should spend some time getting all your documentation together.
+Click here for a list of normal loan documentation.